 Handy for me: since 2008, Major League Baseball has gathered and made publicly available a horrifying amount of empirical data about where and how a baseball moves and behaves on the field.

 Every stadium has something like radar installed all around the field, which precisely tracks the movement of the baseball.

 How precisely, you probably aren’t wondering?

-Here’s the average speed, spin rate, and spin axis of every 4-Seam Fastball that Max has ever thrown:
+Enough for me to say with absolute certainty that this is the average speed, spin rate, and spin axisFrom the batter’s perspective. of every Four-seam Fastball that Max has ever thrown:

 How Far Can He Go?

 About 5.2 million meters, or 3.2 million yards, or 1.8 million miles.